1. What does MGEM stand for?

 Yes.
 We do not discriminate on the basis of nationality and country of origin.

-The Host Institution is the school where all students are currently taking their classes.
-The Host Institution will provide academic and accommodation services, such as reporting your grades, arranging dormitory rooms, and conducting co-curricular activities.
+The Host Institution is the school in which you are enrolled.
+Your Host Institution will provide you with academic and accommodation services, such as reporting grades, arranging dormitory rooms, and coordinating co-curricular activities.
+You will spend each semester of the MGEM program at a different Host Institution.

-All applicants must demonstrate proficiency in English either as native speakers or through submission of an English proficiency score (TOEFL, IELTS or PTE Academic).
-No other language proficiency is required.
+No. You are only required to demonstrate English proficiency, either as a native speaker or through the submission of an English proficiency score (TOEFL, IELTS or PTE Academic).
+No other language proficiency is required for admission to MGEM.

 9. Does the program offer language training while in Spain and Taiwan?

-IQS and FJU will consider providing such training courses, if there is sufficient demand.
+If there is sufficient demand, IQS and FJU will consider providing language training courses.

-10. What is the English language requirement for non-native English speaker applicants?
+10. What is the English language requirement for admission?

 11. Does the program offer scholarships or other forms of financial aid?